WATCH: White House Gives Its Daily Update On Coronavirus Efforts

 Virginia Gov. Ralph Northam, a Democrat, said on Monday that he was ordering schools in the commonwealth not to reconvene for this academic year and also ordered business such as gyms and theaters to close.

-"This week it's going to get bad," Surgeon General Jerome Adams said in an interview with NBC on Monday.

-Officials have warned that as the government closes the gap between its testing capacity and what officials call the valid cases in which people want tests, the results could show a disturbing expansion of the virus around the country.
+Officials also have warned that as the government closes the gap between its testing capacity and what officials call the valid cases in which people want tests, the results could show a disturbing expansion of the virus around the country.

-That's why Adams and other public health officials urged Americans in places outside the three big focus areas to take seriously the ongoing orders to stay home, keep clear of large groups and to wash their hands.

 "This is going to be bad and we're trying to make it so that it's much, much less bad," Trump said at the White House news conference.